ErnestineMoreno/MusicEventsSearchApp/README.md

 ## Project Description

-My app is titled "Bliss" -- it is a music event search application using ReactJS and powered by utilizing Songkick's API database.
-This app is intended for users who are constantly 'on-the-go' and need to quixkly search for events near them; no login or sign-up required to access the app.
-Users can search for music events, festivals, and concerts by Artist Name and by City or nearest Metro Area.
+My app is titled "Bliss" -- it is a music event search application using ReactJS and utilizing Songkick's API database.
+This app is intended for users who are constantly 'on-the-go' and need to quickly search for virtual live events online and/or in the area; no login or sign-up required to access the app.
+Users can search by Artist Name and by City or nearest Metro Area.

 ## Desktop Preview and Mobile Device Preview